 The second matter under discussion is the information on Al-Qaeda's attacks.
 There's a glimpse of data from two of the paragraphs in this U.S. News article by Alex Kingsbury:

+"Slahi told interrogators that al Qaeda "used the Internet to launch relatively low-level computer attacks."
+Al Qaeda "also sabotaged other websites by launching denial-of-service attacks, such as one targeting the Israeli prime minister's computer server," court records show.
+The Israeli embassy in Washington had no comment on the information published in the court records."
+And "Slahi told interrogators that bin Laden's group posted hacking instructions "on specific websites that directed the date and time of the attack.""
 This is interesting because it shows that, if the information is correct and attributed in context, Al-Qaeda coordinated some of their operations via forums on the Internet.
 And maybe (pure guesswork) at least some of the websites and online forums used by terrorism supporters on the Internet may be used by actual terrorists associated with Al-Qaeda.

 Last, it tells us that an attack was launched in 2001 against the website of Israel's prime minister, which shows a clear online enemy Israel can point to, as well as potentially compare this intelligence with remaining technical records of attacks from that time period.
 This might provide us more information on sources and methods -- all that while keeping in mind that the attacks discussed are very simplistic in nature.

 Follow Gadi Evron on Twitter: http://twitter.com/gadievron.